DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 ## Install TestCafe Studio

 You can install TestCafe Studio on MacOS, Windows or Linux.
-See [Installing TestCafe Studio](../installing-testcafe-studio/README.md) for more information.
+See [Installation](../guides/installation.md) for more information.

 ## Record Test Actions